-Version Effective Date Revisions 1.0 07/15/1999 Initial Release Section 2.3.2, page 8 Clarification of applicability of service charges.
-Section 2.3.3, page 10 Charges Associated with Local Reliability Rules.
-Section 3.3.5, page 7 Clarification of applicability of voltage support charges.
+Version Effective Date Revisions 1.0 07/15/1999 Initial Release > Section 2.3.2, page 8 • Clarification of applicability of service charges. > Section 2.3.3, page 10 • Charges Associated with Local Reliability Rules. > Section 3.3.5, page 7 • Clarification of applicability of voltage support charges.
 2.0 04/06/2004 Global Complete reformatting of document.
 Grammatical and syntactical corrections.
-Sections 3.3.1 through 3.3.3, 3.5.1, and 3.5.2 Deleted references to Six-year testing, and updated the cost determination to reflect current NYISO Services Tariff /Rate Schedule No. 2.
+Sections 3.3.1 through 3.3.3, 3.5.1, and 3.5.2 Deleted references to Six-year testing, and updated the cost determination to reflect current NYISO Services Tariff / Rate Schedule No. 2.
 Section 4.1 Added "which may vary by hour and by season.
 Seasonally, the NYISO shall post the hourly regulation and frequency response requirements and, prior to the start of the season, shall present the regulation and frequency response requirements to the SOAS for discussion and comment.
-Should the NYISO determine that it intends to establish regulation and frequency response requirements for any hour that are lower than any requirement for that hour in the seasonal regulation and frequency response requirements for any hour that are lower than any requirement for that hour in the seasonal regulation and frequency response requirements for any hour that are higher than the requirement for that hour in the seasonal regulation and frequency response requirements for any hour that are higher than the requirement for that hour currently in effect, it shall raise the requirement for that hour currently in effect, it shall raise the requirement for that hour as soon as possible, repost the hourly regulation and frequency response requirements for that season, and discuss its adjusted regulation and frequency response requirements for that hour at the next regularly scheduled Operating Committee meeting.
+Should the NYISO determine that it intends to establish regulation and frequency response requirements for any hour that are lower than any requirement for that hour in the seasonal regulation and frequency response requirements published as of March 1, 2004, it shall present, prior to posting, its analysis and the revised requirement to the Operating Committee for approval.
+Should the NYISO determine, for reliability reasons, that it intends to establish regulation and frequency response requirements for any hour that are higher than the requirement for that hour currently in effect, it shall raise the requirement, issue a notice as soon as possible, repost the hourly regulation and frequency response requirements for that season, and discuss its adjusted regulation and frequency response requirement for that hour at the next regularly scheduled Operating Committee meeting.
 Shortly after the end of each Capability Period, the NYISO shall present SOAS with an analyses of the regulation performance in that Capability Period." to second paragraph.
 Section 4.3 Added "As specified in Section 4.1, r" to first sentence.
-Added "for that day" to first sentence.
+Added "or directly from the NYISO." to last sentence.
+Section 4.3.2 Added "for that day" to first sentence.

+Version Effective Date Revisions

+Attachment B

-Version Effective Date Revisions Attachment B ➤ Replaced Reactive Capability test form with current (2004) version.
-3.0 11/01/2005 Replaced Reactive Capability test form with current (2004) version.
-Global Changes All Sections and Attachments include changes to reflect SMD2.
+➤ Replaced Reactive Capability test form with current (2004) version.

+3.0 11/01/2005 Global Changes

+All Sections and Attachments include changes to reflect SMD2.
 All references to SCD changed to RTD, Pool Control Error (PCE) changed to ACE, NYISO changed to NYISO, Security Constrained Dispatch to Real-Time Dispatch.

-All references to 30- and 10-minute synchronized reserves were changed to 30- and 10-minute synchronized reserves were changed to 30- and 10-minute synchronized reserves were changet to S0- and 10-minute synchronized reserves.
+All references to 30- and 10-minute synchronized reserves were changed to 30- and 10-minute spinning reserves.
 In addition, all references to Transmission Provider (TP) were changed to Transmission Owner (TO).

 When and where appropriate, RTD was changed to RTDCAM.

 Document formatting was repaired.

-Section 2.3.3 Reference to Section 2.2.1 instead of repeating the lengthy description.
-Section 3 Added new text after figure 3.1.
-Section 4.2 Added "Reinstatement of Payments".
-Section 4.2 Changed generating unit operating characteristics exhibit and response rate definitions to reflect Technical Bulletin 71.
-Section 4.3.1 Updated figure 4.3.1-1.
-Section 4.3.2 Added regulation default description.
-Section 4.3.5 Added "in proportion to this ramp rate; however, some quantization is needed to avoid very small schedule changes," to second paragraph.
-Section 4.4.1 Renamed section to Performance Penalty to Performance Adjustment and deleted Deferral of Regulation Performance Penalties.
-Section 4.4.2 Deleted.
-Old Section 4.4.2, Regulation Performance Penalty, moved to new Attachment D. Section 4.6 > Old Section 4.6 was moved to new Section 4.13.
+Section 2.3.3

+Reference to Section 2.2.1 instead of repeating the lengthy description.

+Section 3

+Added new text after figure 3.1.

+Sections 3.4.1 and 3.4.2

+Added "Reinstatement of Payments".

+Section 4.2

+Changed generating unit operating characteristics exhibit and response rate definitions to reflect Technical Bulletin 71.

+Section 4.3.1

+➤ Updated figure 4.3.1-1.

+Section 4.3.2

+Added regulation default description.

+Section 4.3.5

+Added "in proportion to this ramp rate; however, some quantization is needed to avoid very small schedule changes," to second paragraph.

+Section 4.4.1

+Renamed section to Performance Penalty to Performance Adjustment and deleted Deferral of Regulation Performance Penalties.

+Section 4.4.2

+Deleted.
+Old Section 4.4.2, Regulation Performance Penalty, moved to new Attachment D.

+Section 4.6

+➤ Old Section 4.6 was moved to new Section 4.13.
 Section 4.6.4